Ryan Tveter

 Ryan Tveter (born May 20, 1994) is an American former racing driver from Oyster Bay, New York, who last raced for Trident in the 2019 FIA Formula 2 Championship.

 Career

 2019

 Tveter made his debut in the FIA Formula 2 championship as a replacement driver for the Austrian round under the Trident Racing Team.
 Tveter was classified 27th for the final 2019 FIA Formula 2 Championship standings.

 2017

 Tveter made his debut in the GP3 Series after being named as one of Trident's full-season drivers for the 2017 season.

 2016

 Tveter caused one of the heaviest crashes in motorsport during the FIA Formula 3 European Championship race in Spielberg.
 Tveter's spin caused a cloud of dust, in which driver Peter Li Zhi Cong lost visibility.
-Peter Li Zhi Cong collided with Tveter's stalled car and was catapulted into the air.
+Li collided with Tveter's stalled car and was catapulted into the air.